Generation on the Edge explores a critical question:

 While political debates continue on the subject, the science is indisputable.

-This means the children of today will face a future full of uncertainty and challenge, a planet that is changing rapidly, an earth that requires the most conscious of citizenship.
+Today’s children face a future full of uncertainty and challenge, a planet rapidly changing, an Earth that requires the most conscious of citizenship.

-As parents, grandparents, teachers and anyone engaged in the care of children and youth, we have a choice.
+As parents, teachers and anyone in relationship with youth, we have a choice.
 We can plow forward without thinking about climate change.
-We can raise our children as if they are growing towards a stable world that will resemble the world of our own childhood.
+We can parent, teach and mentor as if today’s youth grow towards a stable world resembling that of our own childhoods.

-Or we can engage in a process of consciously raising children such that they will, in turn, be conscious, empowered, joyful and engaged citizens of a world with climate change.
-We can integrate the reality of that uncertain future into how we interact with children today and the many choices we make as parents.
-Bit by bit, we can help today’s young people build a toolkit and a way of being in the world that best prepares them for the future.
-In the process, we can turn ourselves into conscious, empowered, joyful and engaged citizens, positively shaping that world our children will face.
+Or we can engage in a conscious relationship with young people, one that supports their growth as empowered, joyful and engaged citizens of a world with climate change.
+We can integrate the reality of climate change and the uncertain future into how we interact with young people today and the many choices we make in that relationship.
+Bit by bit, we can support young people as they build a toolkit and a way of being in the world that best prepares them for the future.
+In the process, we turn ourselves into conscious, empowered, joyful and engaged citizens, positively shaping the world today’s young people will face.

 We choose the latter path.
-We believe that mindfully and thoroughly integrating the reality of climate change into how we parent, teach and all our relationships with young people is among the most important work of our time.
-It is our gift to the young people of today to not just prepare but empower them in the face of their future and to look to ourselves and our own participation in shaping that future.
+We believe that mindfully and thoroughly integrating the reality of climate change into how we parent, teach and all our relationships with young people is among the most critical work of this moment.
+It is our responsibility to the young people of today to support their empowerment in the face of their future and to look to ourselves and our own participation in shaping that future.
 It is also our gift to the Earth.